weizman/glazier/README.md

 [Learn more about Glazier project, what it comes to solve and how](https://weizman.github.io/glazier-website/)

-> ⚠️ Warning!
-This is experimental! ⚠️
+> ⚠️ Warning - Experimental ⚠️

+[Simple DEMO](https://weizman.github.io/glazier-website/) - You're challenged to pop an alert in this page 😉

 ## usage